Public Involvement in Enforcement

 Predecisional enforcement conferences are often held with a licensee, a vendor, or other person before the NRC makes its final decision on a significant enforcement action.
 Regulatory Conferences are conducted (in lieu of predecisional enforcement conferences) when apparent violations are associated with findings evaluated by the reactor oversight process's Significance Determination Process.
 In most cases, these conferences are open to public observation.
 See our page on Upcoming Conferences.

 Hearing Opportunities in Enforcement Proceedings

-The NRC provides opportunities for members of the public to request hearings in enforcement proceedings.
-See Hearing Opportunities and License
+The NRC provides opportunities for members of the public to request hearings in enforcement proceedings listed or noticed in the Federal Register.

 Reporting Safety or Security Concerns

 Often workers at nuclear power plants or members of the public raise concerns that safety rules are not being followed at the facilities where they work or near where they live.
 The NRC has established a formal process for reviewing and resolving these concerns.

 The NRC encourages workers in the nuclear industry to take their concerns directly to their employer because he or she has the primary responsibility for maintaining safe operations.
 However, should employees not be satisfied by company response or choose to bring their safety concerns directly to the NRC, they may Report a Safety or Security Concern through NRC's toll-free safety hotline.
 Any member of the public may voice safety concerns in this same manner.
 Learn more by visiting our Allegations page or consulting our brochure "Reporting Safety Concerns."